 Theme customization runs deeply through the available options and elements in the WooCommerce selection tool.
 You can adapt nearly all of your page elements to reflect your store’s unique look, including the header and footer, design elements, and homepage/shop pages.

 I easily navigated through the editing process and was pleased to learn about the Storefront Powerpack extension.
 It enhances the customization options for the native storefront look and allows you to brand your shop elements.
-You can get the Storefront Powerpack extension for $59/year.
+You can get the Storefront Powerpack extension for $59 per year.

-You can add products to WooCommerce in just a few clicks, navigating to the “Products” tab and following the on-screen prompts.
-Also, you can also differentiate beyond basic title and description, with options to identify your items as a downloadable digital file, virtual service, or physical product.
+I was able to add products to WooCommerce in just a few clicks, navigating to the “Products” tab and following the on-screen prompts.
+Also, I could differentiate beyond basic title and description, with options to identify your items as a downloadable digital file, virtual service, or physical product.

 For established brands with multiple types of products, it may be more helpful to move them over en masse with the Product CSV Import Suite extension.
-At $49/year, this extension allows you to completely sync your site with your entire product catalog.
+At $49 per year, this extension allows you to completely sync your site with your entire product catalog.

 It covers both complex and custom data elements, which is helpful if you’re using Bookings, Brands, or tools like the Google Product Feed.
 The custom taxonomy capabilities allow you to update your fields with any custom information or text, which can save you hours of time updating on the back end.

 While some business owners may consider the additional required extensions for certain functionalities to be limiting, many appreciate the modular structure and customizable elements that WooCommerce is able to supply WordPress e-commerce stores, offering only what you need in a sleek, centralized interface.

 WooCommerce has updated to include a status and activity panel, allowing you to manage orders seamlessly.
 The tool automatically assigns each order to a unique Order ID, which helps to streamline and track each customer’s checkout process.
 As the order moves through the statuses on an automated basis, you receive real-time information about the status.